EyringMLClimateGroup/pacal23jgr_GaussianMixtureModels_Extremes/README.md

 This repository uses Python 3.6.
 The required packages are listed in `requirements.txt`.
 To install the required packages, run the following command:

     pip install -r requirements.txt

+CMIP6 datasets are available at [https://esgf-data.dkrz.de/search/cmip6-dkrz/](https://esgf-data.dkrz.de/search/cmip6-dkrz/).
+Regional grid files are generated using the [recipe](esmvaltool/recipe_gmm_ssp.yml) with [ESMValTool](https://esmvaltool.org/).
+Shapefiles for IPCC land regions are  freely available at the ATLAS GitHub repository: [https://github.com/SantanderMetGroup/ATLAS](https://github.com/SantanderMetGroup/ATLAS) and provided in the `./esmvaltool/sep/` directory with the recipe.

+The GMM algorithm is implemented in the `1_gmm_analysis.py` module.
+This script takes the 'ESMValTool' output as input and produces the GMM results for each region and each model.
+The script can be run as follows:

+    python 1_gmm_analysis.py --input_dir <input_dir> --output_dir <output_dir> --region <region> --model <model>